-Join David Ross for an in-depth discussion in this video Explore Weaved and test our services, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Explore Weaved and test our services, part of Raspberry Pi: Home Monitoring and Control.

 - Let's sign back into our Weaved account, and we'll do a little bit of exploring and see how things are set up.
 If we take a look at our list of devices as I said before this is a raspberry pipe B, Jessie.
 This is the other one which is raspy and weezy, and if we take a look at any of these we can take a look under settings, and under settings we're going to find under external address the wide area network address, and the internal addresses, or local area network address.
 You can go up here at any time.